Biology Department

 In-Person

-An introduction to the principles of ethology drawing on examples from all animal phyla, with an emphasis on vertebrates.
+An introduction to the principles of behavioural ecology drawing on examples from diverse animal phyla.
 Students learn both the physiological and evolutionary bases of behaviour.
-Topics covered will span simple reflexes through complex social behaviours, including survival, predation, habitat selection, communication, and mating behaviours.
-Participation in field trips is required.
-Prerequisite: BIOL 201 or PSYC 230.
+Topics l span simple reflexes through to complex social behaviours, including survival, habitat selection, communication, mating, reproduction and parental care.
+Prerequisite: BIOL 201 or PSYC 231/232(230).
 Three credits and lab.

 Senior Seminar